 This resource aims to help RCN members locate information that is practical, useful, relevant and adaptable in different settings.
 Resources are arranged under the headings: adult; children and young people; vulnerable people; safeguarding professionals.

 This section of the dementia gateway brings together information and resources on: helping people to make their own decisions; making decisions in a person’s best interests; capacity and advance care planning.

 Department of Health (2011) Living well with dementia: a National Dementia Strategy - good practice compendium

 This good practice compendium has been compiled from across the regions to support local delivery of the national dementia strategy.
 It brings together practice examples on a wide range of dementia care.

-This is a database of personal and patient experiences compiled from qualitative research on different health conditions undertaken by the Health Experiences Research Group at the University of Oxford.
-Carers of people share their experiences on:
+This is a database of personal, patient and carer experiences compiled from qualitative research on different health conditions undertaken by the Health Experiences Research Group at the University of Oxford.

 SCIE Social Care TV